-- 3.4.1 Prior to the construction period, felling of the trees as outlined on Figure 12.3 and paragraph 3.2.10 would be required.
-Once felling has been undertaken, detailed site ground investigations would inform the final detailed design. - 3.4.2 The Proposed Development would require approximately 32.94 ha of forest to be cleared as set out on Figure 12.3 in advance of the construction period.
+- 3.4.1 Prior to the construction period, the felling of the trees as outlined on Figure 15.4 and paragraph 3.2.10 would be required.
+Once felling has been undertaken, detailed site ground investigations would inform the final detailed design. - 3.4.2 The Proposed Development would require approximately 50.4 ha of forest to be cleared as set out on Figure 15.4 in advance of the construction period.
 This is to facilitate construction of the turbines and associated infrastructure as well as some additional felling classified as 'advanced felling' which is felling to minimise wind blow by leaving isolated stands of trees.
-Permanent felling of 3.85 ha is required for the construction and operation of the Proposed Development.
-A further 21.68 ha would be felled to restore peatland as part of the biodiversity enhancement strategy (BES).
-A total of approximately 13.57ha of appropriate compensatory planting is proposed.
-The Applicant is seeking locations both within and outwith the Site.
-Full details are provided in Chapter 12.
+A total of approximately 26.1 ha could be replanted (as shown in Figure 15.5), resulting in a net loss of 24.3 ha of trees, to be compensated for off-site.